tuanngoc0298/Bao-Long-hotel/README.md

 The purpose of this project is to implement my advanced <b>Javascript</b>,<strong>Typescript</strong> and <strong>Database Query</strong> skills in a web application and bring it to reality.
 Moreover, further enhance my knowledge of <strong>ReactJs</strong>.

-I believe the best approach to learning something new is <strong>"Learning by Doing"</strong>.

 ## 🎮 Demo Account

 You can access our application using the following demo account: